arthursb/arthursb.github.io/beachpong.md

 ## About the project

-A mixed-reality game that redesigns the classic game Pong in 3D.

-Players were set in a sand court and had to physically move around to move the paddle in the virtual world.
-They held a foam paddle equipped with Microsoft Surface tablets so they could see the virtual world in 3D through the paddle's viewport.

-The audience could see the virtual environment as a projection in an old VCR screen outside the court.

-A grid of LED lights was placed and synced with the game.
-These lights showed the position of the ball.

-While players moved around the court, they caused depressions in the sand.
-These were detected by the Kinect's depth cameras.
-When that happens, the game creates hazards in the form of lava, which are projected in the sand.
-If a player stays for a long time stepping on it, their game is over.

-It was my first project ever in Unity and the one I am the most proud of.
-I had the task to develop the game client.
+Beach Pong was the product of research questions about immersion in mixed reality environments.

+The team was tasked to create a game to investigate player behavior in situations that involved dividing attention between virtual gameplay elements and the real world.

+I developed core gameplay design and implementation.
+This project required integration between multiple devices, such as Microsoft Surface tablets (client), Macbook Minis (server) and Kinects (motion capture).

+The game remixes mechanics from the classic game Pong.
+Players were given foam paddles embedded with tablets to act as their viewport.
+They physically moved around a sand court to make their virtual paddles move.
+Multiple Kinects tracked player positions and mapped them in the virtual world.
+Furthermore, the Kinects also tracked depressions in the sand and mapped them as hazards in the game.
+It was a clever mechanic to incentivize divided attention.

+The installation had features for the crowd as well.
+The court was decorated with a LED grid that blinked to represent where the ball is in the virtual world.
+The grid also served as serve as visual cue for the limits of player movement.
+There was also a top-down view of the game that resambled the old-school Pong game.

 Beach Pong was exhibited in an art event called [Nocturne](https://nocturnehalifax.ca).
+It managed to catch the attention of nearby walkers and create huge lines of people who wanted to play.
+The experiment also led to two research papers.

 ## Media